nanwp/nanwp/README.md

 Welcome to my GitHub profile!
 I'm a Backend Developer based in Indonesia 🇮🇩 with a keen interest in server-side application development and programming using the Go language.
 ## About Me

-- 🌆 Located in: Indonesia
+- 🌆 Located in: Indonesia, Bekasi
 - 💼 Profession: Backend Developer
 - 🛠️ Tech Stack: Go